Does Coolant Evaporate? (Coolant Loss)

 Put it into your system and give it a few minutes to distribute.
 The engine needs to be switched on for this.

-Next, use an ultraviolet light to look for any leaks.
+Next, use an ultraviolet lamp to look for any leaks.

 How To Check For An Internal Coolant Leak